 Asana ventured into the market one year prior to Wrike and has earned accolades for its easy to use features.
 While Asana and Wrike are almost similar, I find Wrike leading the way in certain ways.

-Asana has introduced several new features to make their products abide by the new GDPR laws.
+Asana has introduced several new features to make their products abide by the new GDPR and CCPA laws.
 It includes everything ranging from data transfers, security, data management, and other portability tools.
 You can find everything related to it on their website.

 Wrike vs Asana

 Asana’s core feature is task management like Wrike.
 Features that are common to both are:

 - Taks management

 - Available on iOS, Android and Window (Wrike is not available on Windows devices)